CSCfi/csc-user-guide/README.md

 This will start a web server on your computer listening on port 8000.
 Point your web server to [localhost:8000](http://localhost:8000) to get a preview of the documentation.

-The configuration for MkDocs is in the mkdocs.yml file in the root of this repository.
-The name of the documentation site, the structure of the documentation pages and the theme to use for the site are described in this document.

-The documentation files themselves are under the docs directory.